mizrael/davidguida.net/src/_posts/2020-04-03-health-checks-with-asp-net-core-and-kubernetes.md

 Going back to our k8s config, another thing worth mentioning is the different settings used for the checks.
 For example, `timeoutSeconds` is higher when probing for readiness as we are making sure that all our dependencies are alive.
 Same thing for `periodSeconds` : we want liveness checks to be executed more often.

-Moreover, don&#8217;t forget that if the `failureThreshold` is surpassed for liveness, the Pod will be killed.
+Moreover, don't forget that if the `failureThreshold` is surpassed for liveness, the Pod will be killed.
 Failing readiness will cause the pod to be marked as **Unhealthy** instead, and not receive traffic anymore.

 <div class="post-details-footer-widgets">
 </div>